NAME: William BRAKE

 FATE: Returned to Australia – 1919

-William went to work at Thomsons as a clerk.
-He was a well-known and well-liked man about town and his name was regularly in the sporting results of the Hamilton Spectator for everything from croquet to golf.
+William also went to work at Thomsons as a clerk.
+He was a well-known and well-liked man about town and his name regularly appeared in the sporting results of the Hamilton Spectator for everything from croquet to golf.
 He played mixed doubles tennis, competed at athletics meets and was an accomplished player for the Caledonian Football Club in Hamilton.

 In late 1914, the Brakes moved to Mont Albert, but James Brake continued to manage Thomsons from Melbourne.
 An article in the Hamilton Spectator at the time lamented the loss of William Brake to sporting teams across Hamilton.
 Twelve months later on 12 November 1915, William enlisted joining the 4th Field Artillery Brigade.
 Early in 1916, he transferred to the Australian Flying Corps (AFC) as a mechanic.
 His brother James was a Captain in the AFC.